 Working the Many Parts of Men: From Anger to Self Compassion

 Richard Schwartz is the founder of Internal Family Systems (IFS), the fastest growing form of therapy in North America.
-Dick will share his unique vision of doing “parts work” with men.
-And he and Terry will dialogue on how to deal therapeutically both with the young traumatized parts of men, and with the older though still immature protectors part, what Terry calls the Adaptive Child part of us – the part that does damage in our relationships.
-Dick and Terry will engage in a lively exchange noting many points of similarity in their work with men, as well as a few but profound differences.
+Dick shares his unique vision of doing “parts work” with men.
+And he and Terry dialogue on how to deal therapeutically both with the young traumatized parts of men, and with the older though still immature protectors part, what Terry calls the Adaptive Child part of us – the part that does damage in our relationships.
+Dick and Terry engage in a lively exchange noting many points of similarity in their work with men, as well as a few but profound differences.

 Topics will include: